ConservationMetrics/superset-deployment/README.md

 We will run the app on its default port `8088`: you will need to point incoming requests to that.

+In all these services, the environment file specified by the `env_file` key is optional.
+This is to allow certain deployment scenarios where the environment variables get injected by other means besides a file.

 #### Step 1: Maintenance page during database initialization

 To initialize things you need to define an "admin" user (which will likely never be used again)